 10 Dead Giveaways Your Website Was Generated by AI (and How to Fix Each)

 Open ten landing pages built by AI tools in the past six months.
-Nine of them will share at least five of these patterns.
-Users have started recognizing them too — sometimes consciously, sometimes as a vague "this looks generated" feeling.
+Nine will share at least five of these patterns.
+Users have started clocking them too, sometimes consciously, more often as a vague "this looks generated" feeling.
 Both reactions tank conversion.

-Here are the ten dead giveaways, what makes them slop, and the specific fix for each.
+Here are the ten dead giveaways, what makes each one slop, and the specific fix.

 1. The blue-to-indigo gradient hero